-Roasted Carrot Souffle – so easy you won’t believe it.
-This has been the one staple on our holiday table for years and is a huge hit with all ages!
+This roasted Carrot Souffle so easy you won't believe it.
+This has been the one staple on our holiday table for years and isย a huge hit with all ages!

-You’ve never tried carrots like this before.
-Carrot Souffle is my most-requested recipe, the one side dish that’s served on every holiday table from Easter to Christmas, and it’s beloved by both young and old.
-And I’ve managed to improve upon it with this most recent version!
+You've never tried carrots like this before.
+This is is my most-requested recipe, the one side dish that's served on every holiday table from Easter to Christmas, and it's beloved by both young and old.
+And I've managed to improve upon it with this most recent version!

 Why You'll Love Roasted Carrot Souffle

-This dish is not a true souffle in that you don’t have to worry that it will flop.
-It does puff up slightly but it naturally settles once out of the oven.
-The reason it’s so popular with everyone who tries it is because it’s sweet, almost like a dessert.
+This dish is not a true souffle, but it does puff up slightly and then naturally settles once out of the oven.
+The reason it'sย so popular with everyone who tries it is because it's sweet, almost like a dessert.

 It's similar to sweet potato casserole in that way and would actually be a good substitute (or addition if you have a large crowd and want to serve both).
 It's also still delicious at room temperature.

 You can use either a food processor or a Vitamix-style blender to make carrot souffle.
-In my experience, the Vitamix resulted in a much smoother, silkier texture, almost like pudding.
+In my experience, the Vitamix resulted in a much smoother, silkier texture, almost like pudding (although some of us preferred the less smooth version, so just use whatever you have).

 Roasted Carrot Souffle Ingredients